Wichenford: Wichenford Court and Manor

+1961 air incident

+On the evening of 7 February 1961, BAC Jet Provost 'XF893', from RAF Tern Hill in Shropshire, hit a tree, and skidded across the road to Martley.

+23 year old Abbas Masry, of the Lebanese Air Force, was killed.
+It was his first solo flight, at night.

+In August 1960 he had been banned from driving, for one month, by Market Drayton Magistrates, for taking a bend at 50mph, hitting a hedge, and somersaulting.
+He had only five hours previous driving on British roads.

+Community

 Following the Poor Law Amendment Act 1834 Wichenford Parish ceased to be responsible for maintaining the poor in its parish.
 This responsibility was transferred to Martley Poor Law Union.

-The school, now closed, was built in Wichenford in 1847.
+Wichenford School, now closed, was founded by the landowner Skynner G. Woodroffe in 1847 and a new building erected in 1848 was augmented around the year 1875.

 The Wichenford branch of the Women's Institute was started in 1944.
 In the 1950s, the parish council arranged for Queen's Estate to be constructed and to make sure that the residents were able to park their cars.

 Wichenford parish was joined with Kenswick parish, which had its own chapel, in 1972 for local government arrangements.
 In 1973, the parish council erected a bus shelter near Castle Hill and installed the first street lighting in the village which was at Queen's Estate.